 There will be also be a significant number of background and support hand‐outs that all students will need to download from the internet.
 GFA typically uses D2L for distribution.
 They will provide the link.

 How long is the GFA certification program and do I have to three courses?
 The GFA now has 3 pathways: On-Set Production; Post Production; and Esports.
 The entire program takes about 12 months (40 weeks plus holiday time) to complete.
-Successful completion of all courses is required to obtain the Georgia Film Academy Certification and a transcript from the Film and Media Center of Clayton State that details courses completed.
+Successful completion of three courses in a chosen pathway is required to obtain the Georgia Film Academy Certification, and a transcript from the Film and Media Center of Clayton State will detail courses completed.

 How do I get into the film union?
 There are two locals of the International Alliance of Theatrical and Stage Employees (IATSE) union operating in Georgia: Local 479 (headquartered in Atlanta) covering most of Georgia and Local 491 (headquartered in South Carolina) which covers the Savannah, Georgia area.
 If you are able to get on recognized working set(s) for a stretch of time (60 days is typical), you can ask a member of the Local to sponsor you for membership, and you will need one to three additional recommendation letters from industry professionals.
 You then submit your application to the Local along with an application fee and membership dues in advance (from$600‐$840).
 The general membership then votes on your application.